|

 ALORA

 "C'mon people now, smile on your brother.
-Everybody get together, try to
+Everybody get together, try to love one another, right now!"

 Race: Halfling